IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 Dynamic logic test cases are a little more complex than the simple action sequences we have seen so far, and they give us a little more information.
-Every such test contains a list of :hsobj:`Plutus.Contract.Test.ContractModel.Action`, tagged :hsobj:`Plutus.Contract.Test.ContractModel.Do`, and *witnesses*, tagged :hsobj:`Plutus.Contract.Test.ContractModel.Witness`.
-The witnesses record the results of random choices made by :hsobj:`Plutus.Contract.Test.ContractModel.forAllQ`: in this case, the Ada value to be locked was chosen to be 1.
+Every such test contains a list of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`, tagged ``Do``, and *witnesses*, tagged ``Witness``.
+The witnesses record the results of random choices made by :hsobj:`Plutus.Contract.Test.ContractModel.Interface.forAllQ`: in this case, the Ada value to be locked was chosen to be 1.
 The test proceeds by locking the Ada and giving the game :term:`token` to wallet 2, but the third action we specified--making the guess--cannot be run, because its precondition is ``False``.
-This is what the :hsobj:`Plutus.Contract.Test.ContractModel.BadPrecondition` tells us, and the action that could not be performed appears as
+This is what the ``BadPrecondition`` tells us, and the action that could not be performed appears as

 .. code-block:: text